yhc2717/starter-hugo-research-group/content/authors/王全景/_index.md

 role: Assistant professor of the School of Business, Zhengzhou University.

 # Organizations/Affiliations
 organizations:
   - name: Zhengzhou University
-    url: 'The School of Business'
+    url: "The School of Business"

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests are Technology Innovation, Political Economics, Environmental Economics, and Sustainable Development.